When it comes to preparing for the unexpected, a few items rank at the top of the must-have list: food, water, and shelter.

 Amoxicillin Clavulanate (Augmentin)

-Effective against a vast number of bacteria, it’s particularly useful for respiratory, middle ear, sinus, skin, and urinary tract infections.
+Effective against many types of bacteria, it’s particularly useful for respiratory, middle ear, sinus, skin, and urinary tract infections.

 Having around 28 tablets in your kit should be the goal.
-Just taking Amoxicillin clavulanate 875 mg can tackle anything from skin infections to pneumonia.
+Taking Amoxicillin clavulanate 875 mg can help you begin healing from conditions as diverse as skin infections and pneumonia.

 Ciprofloxacin